Local, Toll-Free and Out-of-State Calls: Which Gets Answered Most

 Out-of-state calls have a slightly higher rate of getting answered than toll-free numbers for sales calls because it’s not an absolute that it is a sales call or business.
 Those who said they were either “somewhat” or “extremely likely” to answer an unknown call from an out-of-state area code totaled 13 percent — nearly double the 7 percent for toll-free numbers.
 Those who were surveyed claimed that they would be extremely unlikely to answer out-of-state calls dropped to 75 percent, as opposed to 80 percent of those seeing a toll-free number.

 According to Sales Hacker, people are four times as likely to answer a sales call from a local number than a toll-free one.
 The same study found that people are only 13 percent more likely to answer a call from an out-of-state area code.
 This makes sense because when you see a local number, you tend to think it is either someone you know or something related to your needs, such as a doctor’s office, a local retailer or grocer.
 Maybe it’s even a friend whose number you’re not familiar with or has changed.

-The fact is that if it shows up local, then it is going to be answered four times as often, and that means higher sales.
+The fact is that if it shows up local, then it is has 4 times beteer chance of being answered, and that means higher sales.
 It is also true that potential clients are more likely to dial back a local number out of curiosity than toll-free numbers or out-of-state numbers.

 With almost 6 in 10 buyers wanting to discuss pricing on the first call, it makes sense to know the best way to call them in the first place when doing inside sales.
 Whether it’s VoIP, call forwarding or anything else to do with telephony, contact Kixie so we can help.